dimitar-4/django-photographer-site/README.md

 * As a first time visitor I want to be able to see photos that I can also purchase.
 * As a visitor I want to be able to see a single photo page and option for full-screen view.
-* As a buyer I want to be able to see price for every photo and a total for my purchases at any time so I can menage the amount I want to spend.
+* As a shopper I want to be able to see price for every photo and a total for my purchases at any time so I can menage the amount I want to spend.
+* As a shopper I want to be able to choose quantity of items so I can add more then one to my shopping basket.
+* As a shopper I want to be able to remove items from my shopping basket so I can reduce the number of items in my shopping basket.
+* As a shopper I want to be able to make secure transactions and to feel safe that my personal data is handeled securely.
+* As a shopper I want to be able to see conformation for my order after checking out so I know that everything was done correct.
+* As a shopper I want to be able to receive an email conformation so I can keep the details of my purchase.
 * As a user I want to be able to register so that I have my own account and can track my activities in the website.
 * As a user I want to be able to read more about the authors/photographers so that I can understand their motivation and inspiration.
 * As a user I want to be able to contact the photographers so that I can send personal requests or ask additional questions.
 * As an Owner I want to be able to add a photo so that I can increase/renew the content of items on the site.
 * As an Owner I want to be able to edit an item so that I can change description or price of a photo.
 * As an Owner I want to be able to delete an item so that I can maintain the website actual.